wpsharks/comet-cache/quick-cache/readme.txt

 == Installation ==

 **Quick Tip:** WordPress® can only deal with one cache plugin being activated at a time.
 Please uninstall any existing cache plugins that you've tried in the past.
 In other words, if you've installed W3 Total Cache, WP Super Cache, DB Cache Reloaded, or any other caching plugin, uninstall them all before installing Quick Cache.
-One way to check, is to make sure this file: `/wp-content/advanced-cache.php` is NOT present; and if it does exist, delete it before installing Quick Cache.
-That file will ONLY be present if you have a cache plugin already installed.
-If you don't see it, you're good.
+One way to check, is to make sure this file: `wp-content/advanced-cache.php` and/or `wp-content/object-cache.php` are NOT present; and if they are, delete these files BEFORE installing Quick Cache.
+Those files will only be present if you have a caching plugin already installed.
+If you don't see them, you're ready to install Quick Cache :-).

 **Quick Cache is very easy to install (follow these instructions):**